hashicorp/learn-terraform-console/README.md

 $ terraform refresh
 ```

+## Goal: Echo a command to the console

 If you just need to evaluate a single expression, you can "echo" a string to the console command.

 ```sh